 For sensitivity to haircuts, there are so many factors to consider.
 If your child says the hair hurts, it could be related to falling on him.
 I read a book written by a non-speaking autistic girl who said that when she gets her hair cut, the pieces of hair falling on her skin feel like thousands of little razor blades.
 My son, with sensory issues, is also sensitive to hair falling on him.
 We cut his hair at home and have tried getting him to wear a cape as hairdressers use, but he can’t tolerate that either because it’s too tight around his neck.

-So we use a product called the AirCut that could be worth a try for you.
+So we use a product called the AirCut that could be worth trying.
 It’s basically like a Flowbee, but instead of having to attach something to your vacuum cleaner, it just plugs directly into your wall.
-We tried it for my son last summer and it didn’t end up working out for him because he wouldn’t let us anywhere near him with it, but I tried it on my younger son to try to model the process and it actually worked pretty well.
-My younger son said it didn’t pull at all and it did a really good job of sucking up everything that it was cutting so the hair wasn’t falling on his shoulders.
-The best part is that the company has a really good 30 day return policy, so you can basically try it risk free.
-Since it didn’t work for us, we were able to send it back for a full refund and the customer service was excellent.
+We tried it for my son last summer, and it didn’t work out for him because he wouldn’t let us anywhere near him with it.
+However, I tried it on my younger son to model the process.
+It worked well.
+My younger son said it didn’t pull at all.
+Also, it did a good job of sucking up everything it was cutting so the hair wasn’t falling on his shoulders.
+The best part is that the company has a good 30-day return policy.
+So you can try it risk-free.
+Since it didn’t work for us, we could send it back for a full refund.
+Their customer service was excellent.

 Another thing we have tried to deal with sensitivity to haircuts that has worked pretty well for my son is Calming Clippers.
 These won’t help with the hair falling on his skin, but they are a great replacement for electric clippers.
 These function similarly to electric clippers in terms of the cut you get with them.
 However, they eliminate the noise and make it easier to prevent pulling sensations, which my son is incredibly sensitive to.